springwolf/springwolf.github.io/docs/configuration/documenting-messages.md

 ## Schema

-Under the hood springwolf relies on swagger-core `ModelConverters` to define the message schema.
+Under the hood Springwolf relies on swagger-core `ModelConverters` to define the message schema.

 By default, the type and example values for the properties are guessed.
 The default Jackson `ModelResolver` supports schema definitions via `@Schema` to overwrite the property definitions.